denten-papers/archive-bloomsbury/denten-archives.md

 numerous small private archives that increasingly house details of our everyday life.
 A collection of home photographs on a personal computer or a mobile phone answers all of our minimal definitions of an archive.
-It consists of cataloged documents, collected in especially alloted for them space.
+It consists of cataloged documents, collected in especially allotted for them space.
 The documents are described with meta-data---tags, file names---constituting a method of organized storage and retrieval not so different from your local library catalog.
 Once the purview of large institutions, the archive is now